Information geometric regularization of unidimensional pressureless Euler equations yields global strong solutions: Introduction

 \subsubsection{Euler regularization}

 With shocks precluding classical, strong solutions, the canonical solution concepts of Euler equations are weak ``entropy'' solutions that arise as limits of solutions under a vanishingly small regularization of \cref{eqn:euler_velocity}.
 A popular regularization amounts to adding a diffusion term to the momentum balance equation, amounting to a Navier-Stokes type regularization.
 Especially in the non-barotropic case, thermodynamic considerations suggest modification of the density and energy equations as well \cite{guermond2014viscous}.
-For numerical solutions using standard methods, the strength of the regularization needs to be chosen proportionally to the mesh width, requiring highly resolve computational grids to avoid artifacts due to excessive dissipation.
+For numerical solutions using standard methods, the strength of the regularization needs to be chosen proportionally to the mesh width, requiring highly resolved computational grids to avoid artifacts due to excessive dissipation.
 Numerous proposals for nonlinear viscous regularization attempt to introduce dissipation only near shocks \cite{vonneumann1950method,puppo2004numerical,cook2005hyperviscosity,fiorina2007artificial,mani2009suitability,barter2010shock,guermond2011entropy,bruno2022fc,dolejvsi2003some}.
 Nonlinear numerical methods such as MUSCL or WENO lower the approximation order near shocks \cite{van1979towards,ray2018artificial,liu1994weighted,harten1997uniformly,shu1998advanced}, implicitly regularizing the problem through the numerical viscosity of lower-order schemes.
-All these approaches amount to a balancing act of avoiding spurious oscillation due to Gibbs-Runge phenomena without dissipating physically meaningful oscillations associated to sound waves or turbulence.
+All these approaches amount to a balancing act of avoiding spurious oscillation due to Gibbs-Runge phenomena without dissipating physically meaningful oscillations associated to sound and entropy waves or turbulence \cite{lele2009shock}.
 Inviscid regularizations can potentially circumvent these difficulties.
-Early attempts using Leray regularization \cite{leray1934essai} failed to capture the correct shock speeds of the Euler equations, making them unsuitable for most applications \cite{bhat2006hamiltonian,bhat2009riemann,bhat2009regularization}. \cite{guelmame2022hamiltonian} proposes inviscid, nondispersive regularizations based on prior work on the shallow water equation \cite{clamond2018non}.
+The earliest example we are aware of is \cite{bhat2005lagrangian} that proposes compressible extensions of the Lagrangian averaged Euler/Navier-Stokes models \cite{holm1998eulera,holm1998eulerb} for shock regularization.
+However, numerical studies of such a regularization in \cite{bhat2006lagrangian} found ``\emph{that it is not well-suited for the approximation of shock solutions of the compressible Euler equations.}''.
+Attempts based on the closely related Leray regularization \cite{leray1934essai} failed to capture the correct shock speeds of the Euler equations, making them unsuitable for most applications \cite{bhat2006hamiltonian,bhat2009riemann,bhat2009regularization}.
+The failure is likely due to the indifference of Leray regularization to the variable mass density of compressible flows, which causes it to violate the local conservation of momentum. \cite{guelmame2022hamiltonian} proposes inviscid, nondispersive regularizations in the unidimensional case based on prior work on the shallow water equation \cite{clamond2018non}.
 The modified equation is in conservation form and maintains the correct shock speeds.
-But it lacks a mechanism for dissipating energy in smooth solutions, causing non-physical cusp singularities to form \cite{pu2018weakly,liu2019well}.
+But it lacks a mechanism for dissipating energy in smooth solutions, causing non-physical cusps to form \cite{pu2018weakly,liu2019well}.